Galaxian: Development

 Galaxian was designed by Kazunori Sawano, who had previously worked on many of Namco's electro-mechanical shooting gallery arcade games, notably Shoot Away (1977).
-Early in the game's development, Taito had released Space Invaders in Japan, which swept the country by storm and helped turn the video game industry into a highly-profitable business.
-To help capitalize on the game's success, Namco president Masaya Nakamura ordered Sawano to make the best "post-Invaders" game they could, which put a vast amount of pressure on the development team.
+Early in development, Taito had released Space Invaders in Japan, which swept the country by storm and helped turn the video game industry into a highly-profitable business.
+To help capitalize on the game's success, Namco president Masaya Nakamura ordered Sawano to make the best "post-Invaders" game they could, which put pressure on the development team.
 Although development of the game lasted six months, Sawano had made several ideas half a year before production began.

-Sawano and his team set out to make a game anybody could play, using a "simple is best" motto during production – this helped trim away large-scale ideas in favor of a game that could loop endlessly and be able to use only two enemy types.
+Sawano and his team set out to make a game anybody could play, using a "simple is best" motto during production; this helped trim away large-scale ideas in favor of a game that could loop endlessly and be able to use only two enemy types.
 Alongside Space Invaders, a large portion of the game was inspired by Star Wars, specifically its large-scale space battles.
-Sawano had wanted to replicate the feeling of a space battle, specifically with the game's sound effects.
+Sawano had wanted to replicate the feeling of a space battle, specifically with the sound effects.
 Several back-and-forth sound effects were made, many being rejected by Sawano for not matching his vision.
 The game was Namco's first arcade game to be composed with a synthesizer.

 Game balance was an important part of the game, as Sawano did not want to make the game suddenly spike in difficulty with no build-up or warning; the development team made the number of enemies on-screen the same and gradually increased the difficulty as the player progresses, becoming more noticeable in later stages.
 The enemies themselves were designed to have a personality of their own, programmed to monitor the player's movements and make attacks based on them; early in development, Sawano had envisioned enemies resembling TIE Fighters from Star Wars.
-To save on hardware memory and processing, programmers created a tilemap hardware model, which created a set of 8x8 pixel tiles.
+To save on hardware memory and processing, programmers created a tilemap hardware model, which created a set of 8×8 pixel tiles.
 This reduced processing and memory requirements up to 64 times, compared to the framebuffer model used in Space Invaders.
-The game's hardware was also capable of features such as multi-color sprites, sprite animation, and scrolling, though the game remained a fixed shooter with a scrolling effect only used for the starfield background.
+The hardware is also capable of multicolor sprites, sprite animation, and scrolling, though the game remains a fixed shooter with a scrolling effect only used for the starfield background.